-This automatic litter box allows you to forget about scooping your cat litter box and it works excellent with single or multiple-cat households.
+This automatic litter box allows you to forget about scooping your cat litter box and it works excellently with single or multiple-cat households.

 The unit has a special sensor that detects the cat’s weight when the pet is entering the Litter Robot and it activates a 7-minute countdown to start a cleaning cycle when the cat leaves the litter box.
 The Bubble version is perfect for medium to large-sized cats and for cats that don’t like dark-enclosed type of litter boxes.